Marconi Martello: Rampart

-Martello S713
+S713

 Although the UK was playing catch-up to NADGE with UKADGE, NADGE itself began its own upgrade process as well.
 Like UKADGE, this called for mobile radar systems and a decentralized command and control network.
 Preliminary specifications for the new radars had been released in 1973, and it appeared Rampart could be adapted to the NATO standard.

 One part of the standard specified the use of the S band for the radars.
 Marconi suggested using the L band instead, which would require much less power to reach the same range.
 This is a side-effect of the free-space path loss, which states that the energy captured by an antenna varies with the square of the wavelength, meaning that longer wavelengths are more efficiently received on an antenna of the same size.
 Longer wavelengths also suffer less reflection from very small objects like raindrops, making their performance in bad weather much better.

 The UK Ministry of Defence took up their cause within NATO, and in 1974 the requirement for S band was dropped.
 At this point, Marconi had what appeared to be a sure contract win with the RAF but that would be a small number of radars; Linesman had only three main sites and two secondaries.
 They also had what they believed was winner for the NADGE requirement.
 Based on this, they began development of a design specifically meant to meet the still-emerging NATO standard, which became Martello.
 The prototype, known as model S713, was shown at the Farnborough Air Show in 1978.

 IUKADGE was formalized as Air Staff Requirement 1586, which called for two D band radars and another three E/F band ones.
 Marconi won the contract for the D band with S713, whilst Plessey won the contract for the E/F band systems with a modified version of their civilian frequency-scanned systems.
 Further expansion was carried out using NATO funding as part of NADGE, leading to three further units which were installed in remote locations.